CaptainBeluga/OnlineCalculator/README.md

 # JavaScript Online Calculator
-Easy Challenge, I made this Online Calculator using HTML, CSS and Javascript under 5 minutes.
+Easy Challenge hinted by a friend, I made this Online Calculator using HTML, CSS and Javascript under 5 minutes.

 I wrote it when i was 13 yr old.